Niharika291197/Real-Time-Social-Distancing-detector/README.md

 ## Set Up

-To begin with, use the requirements.txt file to install the dependencies.
+Use the requirements.txt file to install the needed packages.
 ```
 pip install -r requirements.txt
 ```